Global North and Global South

-Countries that are developed are considered as Global North countries, while those developing are considered as Global South countries.
-The term as used by governmental and developmental organizations was first introduced as a more open and value-free alternative to "Third World" and similarly potentially "valuing" terms like developing countries.
-Countries of the Global South have been described as newly industrialized or are in the process of industrializing, and are frequently current or former subjects of colonialism.
+More specifically, the Global North consists of the world's developed countries, whereas the Global South consists of the world's developing countries and least developed countries.
+The Global South classification, as used by governmental and developmental organizations, was first introduced as a more open and value-free alternative to Third World, and likewise potentially "valuing" terms such as developed and developing.
+Countries of the Global South have also been described as being newly industrialized or in the process of industrializing.
+Many of them are current or former subjects of colonialism.